-UAVs have evolved into the 'Go-To' platform for many remote-sensing applications.
-Headwall's integrated solutions combine a hyperspectral imaging sensor and choice of GPS/IMU mounted on a high-performance UAV.
+Unmanned Aerial Vehicles (UAVs) have evolved into the 'Go-To' platform for many remote-sensing applications.
+Headwall's integrated hyperspectral sensor drones combine our advanced sensor with a choice of GPS/IMU mounted on a high-performance UAV.

-LiDAR and a stabilizing gimbal can be added if needed.
+Drone-mounted LiDAR and a stabilizing gimbal are also available.

 Headwall also offers powerful software to manage data collection as well as key post-processing tasks such as orthorectification.

-No other company in the spectral imaging industry offers this range of integration capabilities.
+No other company in the multispectral drone camera industry offers this range of integration capabilities.
 Headwall's solutions are fully data-tested, and training is available!

 The data streams from each connected airborne instrument are combined thanks to the use of a small and light 'data-fusion' hub called HyperCore™.
 The instrument is about the size and weight of a Rubik's Cube and contains several input ports for LiDAR, GPS/IMU, thermal, hyperspectral, and more.
 Data streams are stored aboard a 480GB solid-state drive.

 Correct and accurate remote sensing missions start with flight planning.
-Headwall makes several software applications available, including a Polygon Tool that allows the user to determine the precise GPS points within which the hyperspectral imaging sensor will operate.
+Headwall makes several software applications available, including a Polygon Tool that allows the user to determine the precise GPS points within which the drone with a hyperspectral camera will operate.
 This saves storage space and battery life, and assures a more accurate data-collection mission.

 For many remote sensing missions focused on agriculture and crops, the VNIR range is typical.
 For geological and mining applications, the SWIR range is common.